-It may only be small but the Homely Temperature Node is an absolutely vital element of the Homely Smart Thermostat.
+It may only be small but the Homely Temperature Node is an absolutely vital element of the Homely controller.

 This unassuming piece of kit, with an equally unassuming name, is how Homely learns about your home.
 To help you get the very most from your heat pump, Homely needs to know the space it is operating in.
 The job of the temperature node is to gather this intelligence, and get that crucial information back to the Homely Hub.